Your Software PM Mentor

 Types of Changes

-Do you think that only stakeholders (like client) can introduce a change?
+Do you think that only stakeholders (like clients) can introduce a change?
 Nope.
 A project manager does it as well.

-In theory, there are four types of the requests:
+In theory, there are four types of requests:

 However, when things go really wrong, you need to take an action to get back on track.
 For example, you can ask your team to work overtime to catch up.
 Or remove something from the project scope.
 Or push the deadline.

 Preventive Action.
 This type is the same as the one above.
 However, you try to take action beforehand.
-You try to prevent possible problems by including some measures into your plan.
+You try to prevent possible problems by including some measures in your plan.

 Defect Repair.
 In other words, this type is called “rework”.
 For example, when a delivery doesn’t meet specifications.
 I would say that such requests are used for major defects that require a serious change in the baselines.
 Don’t confuse it with general quality assurance activities.